ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 non-administrative privileges.
 Unfortunately, to access SMART data, smartctl needs to directly access the hard drive.

-The provided desktop and menu icons should show the "Please enter the root password" dialog boxes, and, after correct information is entered, should run this program with root privileges.
+The provided X11 desktop and menu icons should show the "Please enter the root password" dialog boxes, and, after correct information is entered, should run this program with root privileges.
 The dialogs should be available in most commonly used X11 desktop environments.

+Another way is to use the included gsmartcontrol_root.sh script, which finds the available su program and runs gsmartcontrol with it.

-However, in case the described method is somehow inaccessible, you need to manually invoke the program with kdesu, gnomesu, sux or similar programs.
+Yet another way is to manually invoke the program with kdesu, gnomesu, sux or similar programs.
 For example,

 kdesu -u root -c gsmartcontrol

 will ask for root password and run gsmartcontrol with root privileges.
 Replace "kdesu" with "gnomesu" if using Gnome.
-The "sux" command may also help, if neither KDE or GNOME are available.
+The "sux" or "xdg-su" commands may also help, if neither KDE or GNOME are available.

-Another method would be to set the "setuid" flag on smartctl binary, for example (run as root):
+Please don't set the "setuid" flag on smartctl binary.
+It is considered a security risk.

-chmod 4755 `which smartctl`

-This method is not recommended, however, and is considered a security risk.
-Also, some systems may reset the change automatically, unless explicitly instructed otherwise.